 You can visit Kumana National Park (it’s sometimes referred as Yala East) from Arugam Bay if you have the energy to leave your hammock.
 We highly recommend that you do as the wildlife in Sri Lanka is pretty special.
 Kumana National Park is not as busy as its more famous neighbour Yala, but you still stand a fair chance of spotting Elephants, Crocodiles, Buffalos, and the occasional Leopard.
 When we visited, we just missed a sighting of a Leopard by seconds.
 Nature waits for nobody.

 Kumana National Park is famous for its bird life, so if you are a twitcher, this place is for you.
 Just head straight to the lookout at the mangrove swamp and enjoy the gathering below.

 We only had a brief stop here but from what we saw, we liked.
 There is a lovely stretch of beach and an amazing hotel that sits right on the oceanfront.
 You can tell this area is going to be uber luxurious in the future so come now to grab a bargain before the prices rise.
-Grab yourself a deal here: Amaya Beach Hotel and if you have a chance to spend a few nights here we highly recommend it.
+We loved Amaya Beach Hotel and if you have a chance to spend a few nights here we highly recommend it.
 Check latest prices here.

 Batticaloa / Kattankudy